discography

 Released 2006

-Recorded by: Larry Crane and Kendra Wright with assistance from Rob Jones
+Recorded by: Larry Crane and Kendra Wright with assistance from Rob Jones Mixed by: Larry Crane and RF at Jackpot!
+Recording Studio Portland OR

 - Dayton, Ohio